adamluzsi/opentelemetry-go-contrib/instrumentation/github.com/lumigo-io/otelrandom/README.md

 I'll employ a flat unit testing style given its widespread familiarity.
 In the event that this package becomes exclusively maintained by Lumigo in the future, we could consider transitioning to a more maintainable, modular nested testing style.

+### process.cpu.time

+The label "process.cpu.time" might seem unclear without a precise context.
+I've interpreted it in alignment with other attributes that use the "process." prefix.

+Obtaining this data typically necessitates either active pprof usage or system interaction via syscalls.
+To ensure portability and to avoid a platform-specific implementation, I've opted to leverage the gopsutil open-source library to fetch the CPU time.